-Early termination fees for smartphones will soon be a thing of the past, once those on two-year contracts give up the ghost and move over to new phone installment plans.
+Early termination fees for smartphones will soon be a thing of the past, once those on two-year contracts move over to new phone installment plans.
 With AT&T being the last of the four major carriers to end two-year contracts for smartphones, you’ll only face early-termination fees if you are still stuck in a two-year contract.
 However, you’ll still have to pay off the rest of your device before you switch or turn it back in.

-But how do you actually swap cell-phone carriers?
-How do you take advantage of these current cash incentives?
+But how do you actually swap cell phone carriers?
+How do you take advantage of the current cash incentives?
 And is it possible for new customers to stick with their old phone?
 We’ve put together a how-to guide to switch your cell phone carrier.
 Including how to get out of cell phone contracts without paying the early termination fee.

 Note: Before you do anything, we recommend backing up your important data.
-Phone carriers can “port in” your data to new providers.
-For whatever reason, when you switch phone carriers, you’re at risk to lose data.
+Phone carriers can “port in” some of your data to new providers, but it’s always a good idea to back up yourself.
 Furthermore, when you switch wireless carriers, beware, you’ll most likely have to trade in your current phone.
 Here are a few steps to take on the path to liberation from your current carrier.

 The first steps